silvershop/silvershop-shipping/README.md

 ## Region Restrictions

-The `RegionRestriction` class servces as a base class for providing regionalised restrictions.
+The `RegionRestriction` class serves as a base class for providing regionalised restrictions.
 Restrictions are specified by Country, State, and PostalCode.
 A value/rate can be given to each restriction.
 To work the appropriate rate, query for all the matchign restrictions, and sort by cheapest.